This is a blood test which indicates leaky gut.

 Array 2: Intestinal Antigenic Permeability Screen (Cyrex Labs)

 Leaky Gut Indicator!
+This is a blood test

 Function: GI microfilaments of the actomyosin network are critical for apical junctional complex biogenesis and function.
 The apical junctional complex, made up in part by tight junction proteins zonulin and occludin, is responsible for preventing antigen invasion and preservation of the biochemical homeostasis within the GI tract.
 The actomyosin network can signal tight junction contractions and give structure to their assembly.